analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 #### Window functions basics

--   used to apply functions across a window or result set of data
+-   used to apply functions OVER a result set of data (e.g. window of data)
--   window function with a partition applies the function independently to each partition/cut
--   example code pattern below
+-   all window functions have an OVER clause
+-   the OVER clause has 3 main parts: partition, order, and frame
+-   depending on the function, argument input used to specify the column or expression to operate on

 ```
-SELECT
-    <desired_columns>,
+-- skeleton window function structure
-    WINDOW_FUNCTION() OVER(
+WINDOW_FUNCTION(argument(s)_if_needed) OVER(
-        -- used to specify if the function should be applied to cuts of the data
-        PARTITION BY
+    PARTITION BY X
-        -- used to specify ordering of data
-        ORDER BY
+    ORDER BY Y
-        -- used to specify which rows the within the partition to apply the function
-        Window Frame Type: ROWS, RANGE, or GROUPS
+    FRAME TYPE
 ) AS window_metric_x
-FROM <table_name>
 ```

-#### Window function partition
+#### Partition

--   the partition describes the result set of data to apply the function to
+-   the partition describes the result set of data to apply the function
 -   we can think of a partition as a cut or segment of the data

--   without a partition specified the entire result set is used as the partition
+#### Order

+-   orders the rows within each partition / result set (e.g. how to order rows for a ranking window function)
+-   inclusion or exclusion of the order by clause can change the behavior of the function (i.e. without an order by clause certain aggregate functions will be applied to the entire result set vs with the order by clause the aggregate function returns a running aggregate)

-#### Window frame
+#### Frame

--   window frame clause (optional) used to describe which records to process in relation to the current row and partition given
+-   window frame clause is used to describe which records to process in relation to the current row
--   when not specified the default window frame is used for each window function (see below for default behavior without a window frame clause)
+-   when not specified the default window frame is used for each window function

 #### Types of window frames